mvolkmann/MyUnixEnv/notes/Go01-Overview.md

     - uses latest stable version of Go
 - "The Go Playground": <https://play.golang.org/>
   - can enter and test code online
-  - can share code with others, but not sure how long they are retained
+  - can share code with others, but not sure how long code is retained
 - "The Go Play Space" at <https://goplay.space/>
   - a better alternative to "The Go Playground"
   - provides syntax highlighting, configurable indentation,